-16. By the fall of 2024, the Debtors were the largest owner and operator of
+16. By the fall of 2024, the Debtors were the largest owner and operator of construction and opening of dozens more schools.
+These schools were located across the United

 Montessori schools in the world with over 150 schools in operations and plans for the